 Two types of branching occur in trees and shrubs: alternate branching and opposite branching.
 With alternate branching, the side branches are staggered and alternate throughout the branch.
 On the other hand, the side branches that grow directly opposite of each other in trees and shrubs are considered opposite branching.

 There are far fewer trees with opposite branching, than those with alternate branching, so this can be a big clue to the identity of the tree if you're trying to figure out what kind it is.
 Opposite branching trees can have simple or compound leaves, and the latter is made of several individual leaflets.
 Simple leaves can have smooth or toothed outlines, such as the sugar maple (smooth) or the red or silver maple (toothed).

-A mnemonic you can use to remember which genera of trees and shrubs do this is MADCap Horse.
-This will help you remember that they are:
+A mnemonic device you can use, to remember which genera of trees and shrubs have opposite branching, is "MADCap Horse."

 Maple trees (Acer) are classified as Sapindaceae in the plant kingdom.
 There are more than 100 species, mostly native to Asia.
 Many people decide to plant maple trees due to their autumn-colored leaves and maple syrup production.

 Ash trees (Fraxinus) are of the olive and lilac family, known as Oleaceae.
 There are about 65 species of medium and large trees.
 You can identify an ash tree by its leaflets, which has compound leaves of five to nine per leaf.
 There are variations of ash trees, such as green ash, black ash, and white ash.

 Dogwood trees (Cornus) come to full blossom in the spring and are large fragrant blooms.
 They're considered the state flower of both North Carolina and Virginia and is even the state tree for Missouri.
 Some small and colorful berries grow on dogwood trees, showing up in red, white, and blue colors.
 These are not edible; however, you'll find that many birds and small walks of wildlife will enjoy eating them.